Most Expensive Rolex Watches Ever Sold

 Rolex Cosmograph "Pre-Daytona" ref.
 6240

 Rolex has long held a position of unrivaled prestige in the world of horology.
-With a rich history dating back over a century, Rolex has consistently pushed the boundaries of innovation, design, and craftsmanship, earning it the reputation as the epitome of luxury watches.
+With a prestigious history spanning over a century, Rolex has consistently pushed the limits of innovation, design, and craftsmanship, solidifying its status as the ultimate symbol of luxury watches.

 While its current editions are famous for their coveted status and lengthy waiting lists, it is not just the contemporary models that command staggering prices.
 Even vintage Rolex watches, with their timeless appeal and historical significance, have been known to fetch millions of dollars in auctions.